tobyornottobe/maraoz.github.io/_posts/2022-10-15-agi-roadmap.md

 ✅ AI beats humans at go — 2016 [<a href="https://en.wikipedia.org/wiki/AlphaGo_versus_Lee_Sedol">done</a> thanks to DeepMind]<br />
 ✅ AI beats humans at [StarCraft](https://starcraft2.com/en-us/) — 2019 [<a href="https://en.wikipedia.org/wiki/AlphaStar_(software)">done</a> thanks to DeepMind]<br />
 ✅ AI beats humans at poker — 2019 [<a href="https://en.wikipedia.org/wiki/Pluribus_(poker_bot)">done</a> thanks to Facebook]<br />
-✅ Some AI generated painting or visual artwork sells for more than $100k — 2021 [<a href="https://etherscan.io/tx/0x66579f35ed2c335a218604bd1c0a1aaa938024f5a3c6d87884e4c01b3a90a0d4">done</a> thanks to Chromie Squiggle #9 by Snowfro and probably many other procedurally generated NFTs] <br />

 ### Athlete level intelligence
 ⬜ AI beats humans at non-simulated car race (NASCAR, F1, etc).<br />